NAB president Gordon Smith said broadcasters don't want to see any retransmission consent service disruptions during the coronavirus pandemic.

 Pressed on whether he was committing to no blackout during the pandemic, Smith said he couldn't speak for every member company and their economic interests, but said that "on calls with his executive committee and individual mergers" that they recognize their responsibility "not to have service interruptions during this time."
 But he also said in the end it does take two, and hoped the MVPDs share that same public spiritedness and give broadcasters fair value and also be attuned to the needs of viewers.

 The NAB president said that cancelling the NAB Show in Las Vegas was a "great injury" to the association, but a decision it had to make.
 He called it an "agonizing" decision the economic impact of which he was still calculating.
 He said it would have been about 100,000 attendees looking at a million square feet of exhibit space.
-He said NAB would look to replace the show with a digital platform for exhibitor's products, plus an enhanced NAB Show in October in New York.
+He said try to replace that with a digital platform that makes their products available, plus he hoped an enhanced NAB Show in October in New York.

 But also said that if the virus does dissipate in warmer weather, he hoped to have a "great NAB Show next April."

 But Smith also said NAB has been looking at giving exhibitors a year-round online opportunity to show off that tech, which he called a more holistic and modern way to connect in terms of content and technology and communication.

 He was asked during an interview about the impact of the coronavirus on broadcasters.
 Smith, and interviewers Peter Slen from C-SPAN and Jonathan Make from Communications Daily, were all in separate studios to keep social distance.

 Smith suggested that another impact of the virus was that Americans are turning to broadcasters in very large numbers because they want the facts, and know they will get them from a local outlet.
 He said there was a definite increase in viewership as folks stayed at home.
 He also said it was unfortunate, but that people have become aware of the indispensable role of broadcasting and how valuable it remains during times of national disaster or crisis.